jgilmore-dev/JoyrideNameDisplay/docs/QUICK_START.md

 ## Need a Hand?
 - See the full [User Guide](USER_GUIDE.md) for detailed instructions
 - Check the troubleshooting section for common issues

+**New in v1.1.0:**
+- Both banners are disabled by default and can be enabled independently in Settings
+- You can now customize the font color for banners using a color picker or by entering a hex value (e.g., #8B9091)

 Thank you for helping us make every JoyRide event special.
 Kids.
 Cars.
 Smiles.